Poogles/terraform-provider-kubernetes/website/docs/r/deployment.html.markdown

 * `command` - (Optional) Command is the command line to execute inside the container, the working directory for the command is root ('/') in the container's filesystem.
 The command is simply exec'd, it is not run inside a shell, so traditional shell instructions.
 To use a shell, you need to explicitly call out to that shell.
 Exit status of 0 is treated as live/healthy and non-zero is unhealthy.

+### `extended_resources`

+#### Arguments

+* `name` - (Optional) Fully qualified name of the ExtendedResource you wish to consume with the container.
+Users can use any domain name prefix other than kubernetes.io which is reserved.
+Ex. "nvidia.com/gpu" or "amd.com/gpu".
+* `value` - (Optional) Number of the ExtendedResource to request.
+Extended resources cannot be overcommitted, so request and limit must be equal if both are present.

 ### `fc`

 #### Arguments